elphinhote/ReadMe-Generator/README.md

 <h1> Description <h1>
-This generates ReadMes quickly and easily app
+The app generates ReadMes for projects.
+app
 <h1> Installation Instructions <h1>
 Download or clone the repo.